Reader In Economics & Finance

 In this respect, then, THP provides a context and an experience of teaching and learning with authenticity and pluralism.
 Thus, it not only engages students in the classroom; it also helps them to develop the problem-solving and debating skills that are so essential for any professional.

-THP is a historically framed route to a diversified, decolonised, and authentically inclusive curriculum.
+THP is a historically framed route to a diverse and authentically inclusive curriculum.